Can fully charging your electric car damage the battery?

 The other thing to consider is that the rate of charge from a rapid charger will tail off once the battery hits 80 percent.
 By the time it nears being full, the rate could be around 3kW – the same as a domestic plug socket.

 Oh, and waiting for a battery to hit 100 percent while there’s a queue of people waiting to use the charger just isn’t cricket.
-It’s a little like doing the equivalent of a week’s grocery shopping while leaving your car parked at a petrol pump.
+It’s like doing a week’s grocery shopping while leaving your car parked at a petrol pump.

 ALSO READ: